Hessay: History

 Hessay used to have a railway station on the Harrogate Line.
 The station closed to passengers in 1958, but the Ministry of Defence sidings at Hessay were open until 1991 with closure of the unit effected by March 1996.

 The village was historically part of the West Riding of Yorkshire until 1974.
 It was then a part of the Borough of Harrogate in North Yorkshire from 1974 until 1996.
 Since 1996, it has been part of the City of York unitary authority.

 According to the 2001 census, the parish had a population of 181, increasing to 265 at the 2011 Census.
 Before 1996 it had been part of the Harrogate district.
 Recent developments have increased the population to over 300 though the actual figure is not known.
 There are approximately ninety houses in Hessay.

 Churches

-Although the village has no pub, no post office and no shop, it has two fine churches - St John the Baptist Anglican church and the Methodist church.
+Although the village has no pub, no post office and no shop, it has two fine churches - the Anglican St John the Baptist's Church and the Methodist church.

 The village was given to the St Mary's Abbey, York by Osbern de Archis and continued in their possession until The Dissolution.

 Railway station

 From 1849 to 1964 the village was served by Hessay railway station on the Harrogate line.

-The station was opened in April 1849 by the East and West Yorkshire Junction Railway and was situated east of the level crossing on New Road.
-There were five freight sidings at the station, northwest of the level crossing on the down side with a long head shunt.
-In 1913 livestock was handled here but there were no general goods facilities; only "bulk traffic" was dealt with.
-NER figures of 1911 revealed that 368 people lived within the settlement and only 4405 tickets were sold in the year.
-During the First World War, most lightly used stations closed during 1916–17, although Hessay closed as early as 22 September 1915 because of its closeness to Marston Moor.
-There was no distinct reopening date for Hessay after the First World War had ended.
-One service had appeared in the Bradshaw timetable in June 1919 for York passengers, but only on Saturdays.
-In Reid's timetable of June 1920, "Hessay (closed)" confusingly appeared with an up service for c.
-9:15am and a down service for c.
-3:39pm for York passengers and, again, on Saturdays only.
-In July 1922, services were restored for all weekdays.
-When the Second World War began, War Department sidings were built at the station on the down side and south west of the existing sidings.
-As at Goldsborough, there were also wartime additions to the infrastructure, including a blast proof signal box.
-The station closed to passengers on 15 September 1958 but goods continued to be handled until 4 May 1964.
-The War Department sidings continued to be used by the Ministry of Defence until 1991.